 If the animal is alive, and it is safe to do so (ie; not a venomous snake), secure the animal in a carrier and contact your nearest veterinarian or wildlife support.

 If the animal has been killed, pick it up with rubber gloves, place it in a plastic bag and dispose of it in the garbage.
 Avoid making a scene that may reinforce to the cat that bringing home animals elicits a response.

 How do I stop my cat from bringing home dead animals?

-The only foolproof way to stop hunting in cats is to keep them inside.
+The only foolproof way to stop cats hunting is to keep them inside.
 There are reports of success with hunting collars such as birdsbesafe and catbib.
 Bells on collars may reduce the number of animals a cat kills, but they are not overly effective.
 Some cats can learn to walk without the bell, making a sound.

 Keep cats inside at dusk and dawn.